Arnav0203/Home_Advantage_in_Soccer/README.md

 # Home_Advantage_in_Soccer
 This thesis explores the extent of impact that the absence of fans has on the match results and the predominant factors that cause this.
+This thesis finds that the odds of a win for the home team are 1.28 times higher when playing in the presence of crowds as compared to when playing in empty stadiums.
+Results also suggest that in the absence of supporters, there is a significant change in the behavior of referees as they tend to favor home teams under pressure of partisan crowds.